andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 or an archetype of the character.
 With each story I know exactly the person he's describing.
 If I can embody that person is another question.

+We do some Sallys, we do some Lewistons.
+Some good (Renay, Dana, Matt, et al.).
+Some not so good (me).

-Halfway through the audition Mark calls us all together again and drops
+Halfway through the audition Mark calls us all together again and drops a terrifying line that sends shivers through my spine,

-"We're going to go ahead and cut some folks right now, I hate to do this but we want to get some more looks at
+"We're going to go ahead and cut some folks right now, I *really* hate to do this but we want to get some more looks at a smaller group."

+This is the moment that I realize what an unbelievable opportunity I have.
+I can see the genuine pain in Mark's face when he has to tell people they've been cut.
+He's genuinely uncomfortable.
+I came into this on somewhat of a lark.
+I had no idea what I was getting into.
+The choreographer could be an asshole.
+The choreographer could have taken glee in cutting people.
+But each number he reads *pains* him.

 157